woodjazz/nsg-library/README.md

 Set environment variable: HOME_EMSCRIPTEN

-For chrome you will need an HTTP server.
+For chrome you will need a HTTP server.
 For instance: python -m SimpleHTTPServer 8000

 -------------------------
 Windows